-Rents charged to expense were approximately \$6.3 million, \$5.9 million, and \$5.8 million for the years ended December 31, 2014, 2013, and 2012, respectively.
-In August 2012, the Company amended its Atlanta headquarters lease to obtain additional space and received reimbursement of \$0.2 million from the landlord for leasehold improvements as part of the agreement.
+Rents charged to expense were \$6.8 million, \$6.3 million, and \$6.3 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+In 2014, the Company amended its Atlanta headquarters lease to obtain additional space and extend the lease term.
+As part of such lease agreement, the Company will receive reimbursement of \$1.3 million from the landlord in 2018 for leasehold improvements.
 The entire cash rent obligation is being amortized to expense on a straight line basis over the lease term.

-Aggregate future minimum lease payments under noncancellable operating leases as of December 31, 2014 are as follows (in thousands):
+Aggregate future minimum lease payments under noncancellable operating leases as of December 31, 2016 are as follows (in thousands):